andersonscreekps/andersonscreekps-website/content/our-school/story.md

 There is a strong partnership between students, parents and staff.
 We have a high level of participation from parents in the school through School Council, classroom helpers, fundraising and social activities.

-We are committed to developing strong links with the local community, hence our school motto is _"Learning with the Community"_.
+We are committed to developing strong links with the local community, hence our school motto is *"Learning with the Community"*.

 ## Reports

-{{< image "/assets/img/our-school/20200610-120917.jpg" "Addition strategies worksheet" >}}
+{{< image_1 src="https://res.cloudinary.com/andersonscreekps/image/upload/v1631765394/assets/img/our-school/20200610-120917.jpg" title="Addition strategies worksheet" caption="Addition strategies worksheet" >}}

 School reports including our Annual Reports and Strategic Plans can be found on our [publications page](/publications/ "Publications").

 You can find out more about our school profile, NAPLAN results, attendance and finances on the [My School website](https://www.myschool.edu.au/school/45019 "Anderson's Creek Primary School - My School").